magicwrites/trip-emissions/README.md

 - I have adjusted rating to showcase how stars component can accomodate to various scenarios
 - I cannot identify the lovely font used in the task, so I have relied on nunito for the exercise
 - _"Changing the number of elements in the json file should change the number of elements on the page"_ could be either websocket event handling or just hot reload for development, I went with the latter
+- I have not found space for valuable unit tests, but I think storybook could be useful so I have introduced that instead

 ## Room for improvement